yukoba/nd4j/getstarted.md

 # Overview

-In order to use ND4J, you will need to have several tools installed in your machine:
+In order to use ND4J, you will need to have a few tools installed on your machine:

 1. <a href="#java">Java</a>
 2. <a href="#github">Github</a>